awmckinley/config/modules/pdf.edit/README.md

-# PDF Editors
+# PDF Manipulation

-Software for editing PDF files.
+Tools for modifying, combining, and transforming PDF documents.